devcontainers/spec/proposals/devcontainer-templates-distribution.md

 ```

-The "namespace" is the globally identifiable name for the collection of templates. (eg: `owner/repo` for the source code's git repository).
+The "namespace" is the globally identifiable name for the collection of Templates. (eg: `owner/repo` for the source code's git repository).

 The auto-generated `devcontainer-collection.json` is pushed to the registry with the same `namespace` as above and no accompanying `template` name.
 The collection file is always tagged as `latest`.